kattasaratchandra/RestAssuredApiAutomationFramework/README.md

 1. Using pojo classes removing the hard coded payload. and generated pojo classes faster with the help of a site
 2. Deserialized the response to pojo class and used hamcrest matchers assertions
+3. removing spec builders from before class and created seperate class for spec builder. created request and request spec methods which returns respective request/response specifications
+4. for each application api we create separate class which contains reusable methods like post, get, update of that api only